mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 skill his character possesses, or a bonus from a piece of equipment).
 If the total is equal to or greater than the target number for that check, he succeeds.
 A check will usually have a skill or characteristic associated with it.
-For example, a check of ‘Dex 8+’ means ‘roll 2d6, add your Dexterity Characteristic Modifier, and you succeed if you have a total result of 8 or more’.
+For example, a check of 'Dex 8+' means 'roll 2d6, add your Dexterity Characteristic Modifier, and you succeed if you have a total result of 8 or more'.

 Ta r g e t N u m b e r s : Ta r g e t N u m b e r s : I n m a n y c h e c k s , t h e p l a y e r n e e d s t o r o l l e q u a l t o or above a specifi c number (usually, eight or more).
 This is denoted by a number followed by a plus, such as 8+ or 10+.

-Natural 2/Natural 12: Natural 2/Natural 12: Some rolls refer to a ‘natural’ number – this is
+Natural 2/Natural 12: Natural 2/Natural 12: Some rolls refer to a 'natural' number – this is
 the actual number rolled on the dice before any modifiers are applied.

 Dice Modifi er (abbreviated to DM): Dice Modifi er (abbreviated to DM): A number to be applied to a die